-- 1.8.1 Victims may be located anywhere on the floor of the evacuation zone. - 1.8.2 The victims take the form of a 4-5 cm diameter ball. - 1.8.3 The victim represents a person.
-There are two types of victims: - Dead victims are black and not electrically conductive. - Living victims are silver, reflect light and are electrically conductive.
+- 1.8.1 Victims may be located anywhere on the floor of the evacuation zone. - 1.8.2 A victim represents a person and is in the form of a 4-5 cm diameter ball. - 1.8.3 There are two types of victims: - Dead victims are black and not electrically conductive. - Living victims are silver, reflect light and are electrically conductive.